iansinnott/iansinnott.github.io/source/_posts/2016-02-27-teaching-a-reactjs-workshop.md

   - react
 ---

 Who wants to be a speaker?
-This guy! :raised_hands:
+This guy! 🙌

 ![Ian Speaking at Real World React Meetup](https://dropsinn.s3.amazonaws.com/rwr-ian-1.jpg "Ian Speaking at Real World React Meetup")